vadirn/session-controller/README.md

   - It will be either a `() => import('./ControllerA')` that **creates a new async chunk**.
   - or `() => { return Promise.resolve({ default: ControllerB }) }`, where `ControllerB` was previously imported
 - resolved modules default export should be a class. that's why `ControllerB` value resolves `{ default: ControllerB }` value.
 It also has to conform to provided `Controller` interface
-- every key should be the same as resolved controller's `.constructor.name`
+- every key should be the same as resolved controller's value returned by `name` getter

 Session constructor creates a store and subscribes to its updates to re-render current controller's view.